 Stockbridge is a very small village located in the state of Michigan.
 With a population of 1,250 people and two constituent neighborhoods, Stockbridge is the 445th largest community in Michigan.
 Stockbridge has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 In Stockbridge, however, the average commute to work is quite long.
-On average, people spend 32.92 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 32.31 minutes each day getting to work, which is significantly higher than the national average.

-The per capita income in Stockbridge in 2018 was $27,684, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $110,736 for a family of four.
+The per capita income in Stockbridge in 2018 was $25,778, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $103,112 for a family of four.
 However, Stockbridge contains both very wealthy and poor people as well.